João Paulo de Oliveira

 João Paulo "J.P."
 Lima de Oliveira (born 13 July 1981) is a Brazilian professional racing driver currently competing in the Japanese Super GT series and in the FIA World Endurance Championship driving for the Vanwall Racing Team.
-He won the Super GT GT300 class championship in both 2020 and 2022 and the Formula Nippon championship in 2010.
+He won the Super GT GT300 class championship in both 2020 and 2022 and the Formula Nippon championship in 2010, and the ATS Formel 3 Cup in 2003.

-He is regarded as one of the most successful racing drivers to race in Japan in the last decade.
+De Oliveira is regarded as one of the most successful racing drivers to race in Japan in the last decade.
 JP, as he is known, has won in every category he competed in.
 After becoming the German F3 champion in 2003 by far, winning thirteen out of sixteen races, he arrived in Japan in 2004 and took the Japanese F3 title in next year with seven wins.
 After that, he joined Nissan as their official factory driver for the next thirteen years in Super GT and Super Formula.
 He is known for his speed and his in-depth ability for car development.